MarcoDVisser/SpeedUpR/README.md

 ## The online code files from S1 Text

 Find all code examples from the S1 text in the folder /R or click [here](https://github.com/MarcoDVisser/SpeedUpR/tree/master/R).

+## Acknowledgements
+As PLOS Computational Biology did not allows us to thank to anonymous reviewers in the above manuscript, I would like to thank them here.
+Their thoughtful comments and input were very valuable, and resulted in a superiour paper.
+We wish that PLOS would not take such a stance against gratitute.